-Each directors and officer of the corporation, and each person who shall serve at its request as a director or officer of another corporation in which the corporation owns shares of capital stock or of which it is a creditor, whether or not then in office, and personal representatives, shall be ındemnified his by corporation against all costs and expenses actually and necessarily incurred by him in connection with the defense of any action, suit or proceeding in which he may be involved or to which he may be made a party by reason of his being or having been such director of officer, except in relation to matters as to which he shall be finally adjudged in such action, suit or proceeding to be liable for negligence or misconduct in the performance of duty. costs and expenses shall include amounts reasonably paid in settlement for the purpose of curtailing the costs of litigation, but only if the corporation is advised in writing by its counsel that in his opinion the person indemnified did not commit such negligence or misconduct.
+Each director and officer of the corporation, and each person who shall serve at its request as a director or officer of another corporation in which the corporation owns shares of capital stock or of which it is a creditor, whether or not then in office, and his personal representative's shall be indemnified by the corporation against all costs and expenses actually and necessarily incurred by him in connection with the defense of any action, suit or proceeding in which he may be involved or to which he may be made a party by reason of his being or having been such director or officer, except in relation to matters as to which he shall be finally adjudged in such action, suit or proceeding to be liable for negligence or misconduct in the performance of duty. costs and expenses shall include amounts reasonably paid in settlement for the purpose of curtailing the costs of litigation, but only if the corporation is advised in writing by its counsel that in his opinion the person indemnified did not commit such negligence or misconduct.
 The foregoing right of indemnification shall not be exclusive of other rights to which he may be entitled as a matter of law or by agreement.